 Withdrawing From Classes

-During the first two weeks of the fall and spring semesters, students may drop a course by filing a drop form in Admissions & Records.
+During the first two weeks of the fall and spring semesters, students may drop a course by filing a drop form at svcc.edu/admissions.
 Students will not receive a grade when withdrawing during the refund period.
 Consult the Academic Calendar for refund dates.

-From the third through the tenth week of the class, students may initiate a withdrawal from a class by filing an instructor signed drop form in Admissions & Records.
+From the third through the tenth week of the class, students may initiate a withdrawal from a class by filing a drop form online that will be forwarded to the instructor.
 A grade of “W” will be recorded on the student’s transcript.
 No refund will be granted.

 Deadlines for withdrawal will be pro-rated for classes that meet less than 16 weeks, including summer sessions.
 Students receiving any type of financial aid should contact Financial Assistance before withdrawing from class.

 Students not actively pursuing the completion of a class may be withdrawn from the class by the instructor.
 Students who stop attending without completing the proper college procedure may receive a grade of “F” in the course.
-Full-time students requesting to withdraw from the College must notify the Dean of Student Services, complete the withdrawal process, and clear all obligations with the College.
+Full-time students requesting to withdraw from the College after the refund period must notify the Dean of Student Services, complete the withdrawal process, and clear all obligations with the College.

 The Sauk Valley Resource Directory, available on the SVCC website at svcc.edu/services-directory allows students to search for community services in SVCC district counties.